What Are Canker Sores?

-Also known as aphthous ulcers, canker sores are small sores that can happen inside the cheeks and lips, at the base of the gums, and on or under the tongue.
+Canker sores are small sores that happen inside the cheeks and lips, at the base of the gums, and on or under the tongue.

-But don't confuse canker sores with cold sores or fever blisters, which are sores caused by the herpes simplex virus and found outside the mouth around the lips, on the cheeks or chin, or inside the nostrils.
-Whereas cold sores are contagious, canker sores are not contagious — so kissing cannot spread them.
+Canker sores are different from cold sores (fever blisters), which are caused by a virus and found outside the mouth around the lips, on the cheeks or chin, or inside the nostrils.
+Cold sores are contagious, but canker sores are not.

 Even emotional stress could be a factor.
-One study of college students showed that they had more canker sores during stressful periods, such as around exam time, than they did during less stressful times, such as summer break.
+One study of college students showed that they had more canker sores during stressful periods, such as around exam time.

 It takes about 2 weeks for canker sores to heal.
 During this time, the sores can be painful, although the first 3 to 4 days are usually the worst.
 Unless they are very large or deep, they usually heal without scarring.

-If your child develops canker sores that last longer than 2 weeks or is unable to eat or drink because of the pain, contact your doctor.
-Also call the doctor if the sores appear more than two or three times a year.
+If your child has canker sores that last longer than 2 weeks or can't eat or drink because of the pain, call your doctor.
+Also call if the sores appear more than two or three times a year.

-Tests are usually not done to diagnose canker sores, as a doctor can identify them based on medical history and physical exam alone.
+Usually, no tests are needed to diagnose canker sores, as doctors can identify them based on medicalhistory and physical exam alone.

-If your child has very frequent or severe bouts of recurrent canker sores, the doctor may want to perform tests to look for possible nutritional deficiencies (which can be corrected with dietary changes or using prescription vitamin supplements), immune system deficiencies, and food or other allergies.
+If your child gets canker sores a lot or they're severe, the doctor may want to do tests to look for possible nutritional deficiencies (which can be corrected with dietary changes or prescription vitamin supplements), immune system deficiencies, and food or other allergies.

 Most canker sores will heal on their own in a few days to a couple of weeks.
-If your child complains of pain during this time, offer over-the-counter pain relievers like ibuprofen or acetaminophen.
+If they're painful, you can give your child an over-the-counter pain reliever like ibuprofen or acetaminophen.

-If a sore does not get better after a few weeks or keeps coming back, see a doctor or dentist.
+If a sore doesn't get better after a few weeks or sores keeps coming back, see a doctor or dentist.
 He or she may prescribe a topical medicine, special mouthwash, or home remedy to help heal the sores.

 For medicines that are applied directly to the sore, first blot the area dry with a tissue.
-Use a cotton swab to apply a small amount of the medicine, and make sure your child doesn't eat or drink for at least 30 minutes to make sure that the medicine is not washed away.
+Use a cotton swab to apply a small amount of the medicine, and make sure your child doesn't eat or drink for at least 30 minutes to make sure that it isn't washed away.

-Help make canker sores less painful and prevent them from recurring by encouraging your child to:
+To help make canker sores less painful and keep them from coming back, encourage your child to:

 - avoid eating abrasive foods, such as potato chips and nuts, which can irritate gums and other delicate mouth tissues

-- try brushing and rinsing with toothpastes and mouthwashes that do not contain SLS
+- try brushing and rinsing with toothpastes and mouthwashes that don't contain SLS

 - use only soft-bristle toothbrushes and be careful not to brush too hard